kieranmv95/kieran.venison.website/blog/articles/2021/january/first-step-into-content-creation/index.md

 This year I have started my journey into the content creation world.
 But why?

 I primarily started creating content around frontend development for YouTube to help people on topics they may be stuck on and to get better at teaching.
-That being said I also wanted to use it as a form of documentation for things I have done in the past, a place where my guides can live.
+That being said, I also wanted to use it as a form of documentation for things I have done in the past, a place where my guides can live.

 I am a very visual learner.
-I learn by watching videos, I always have.
-Theres lots of people who learn in a similar way to me.
+I have always learned by watching videos.
+There are lots of people who learn in a similar way to me.
 I love to read, but as soon as it comes to a technical books my brain shuts down, I find it really hard to follow.
 I need to see and do.

 By creating videos I can look back and see my thought process as I create things and follow much better than reading notes from months back.
 If even one person happens to get any use out of these videos I consider them successful!

 ### The First Video

 The first video was actually nerve racking.
 I will get better with time but I was genuinely nervous.
-And I have talked in front of hundres of people before (I was nervous then too).
+And I have talked in front of hundreds of people before (I was nervous then too).
 I think I was more nervous recording the video!

 I had my predefined topic (Styled Components) and a loose bullet pointed list of what I needed to cover as I went through.
 It kind of looked like this: